Tuesday, 12 July 2011

 Eric writes about Three Major Challenges of Maintaining a Systems Perspective in Chapter 7, Spread Systems Thinking.

-First, because we live in an era of accelerating change, it’s easy to become distracted by the daily influx of events and issues – “to spend 24 hours a day fighting fires,” as the vice president of a health care system told me.
+it’s easy to become distracted by the daily influx of events and issues – “to spend 24 hours a day fighting fires,” as the vice president of a health care system told me.
 In an somewhat instinctive way, a person’s focus tends to be on things right in front of them: focusing on those who aren’t performing, budgets that aren’t met, or logistical issues that need attention.
 It’s easy to become bogged down in the details and forget to use systems thinking to create leveraged solutions.

 Second, people don’t receive systems thinking training.
 Few companies offer it.
 Few human resource managers recognize its value.
 It simply isn’t a priority.
 As a result, there is no forum, no conversation, for leaders and managers to engage in systems thinking together.
 Lacking a dialogue around systems thinking, it’s easy to miss the opportunities and the benefits.